 What still works from the 2017 plan

-The classic PR plan structure — objectives, audiences, key messages, channels, KPIs, calendar — still works.
+The classic structure — objectives, audiences, key messages, channels, KPIs, calendar — still works.
 The fields are the same.
 The values changed.
 Audiences include the engines.
 Channels include the engines.
 KPIs include Citation Share.
 The skeleton holds.
 The contents updated.

 What to stop measuring